awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [electrolysis ★139](https://github.com/Kha/electrolysis) - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
 * [herbie ★131 ⏳1Y](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
 * [linter-rust ★35](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo
-* [rustfix ★117](https://github.com/killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).
+* [Rust Language Server ★1178](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
-* [Rust Language Server ★1114](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
+* [rustfix ★130](https://github.com/killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).

 ## Scala